-There is also a condition that runs in families called familial adenomatous polyposis (FAP), which may increase your risk of stomach cancer.
+There's also a condition that runs in families called familial adenomatous polyposis (FAP), which may increase your risk of developing stomach cancer.
 FAP causes small growths, called polyps, to form in your digestive system, and is known to increase your risk of developing bowel cancer.

 Having another type of cancer

-There are more cancers that can make developing stomach cancer more likely for both men and women.
-If you're a man, the risk of stomach cancer is increased if you've had prostate cancer, bladder cancer, bowel cancer or testicular cancer.
-If you're a woman, the risk of developing stomach cancer increases if you've had ovarian cancer, breast cancer or cervical cancer.
+For men, the risk of getting stomach cancer is increased after having prostate cancer, bladder cancer, breast cancer or testicular cancer.
+For women, the risk of developing stomach cancer increases after having ovarian cancer, breast cancer or cervical cancer.

 Certain medical conditions

-Having certain medical conditions can also increase your risk of developing stomach cancer, such as pernicious anaemia (a vitamin B12 deficiency, which occurs when your body cannot absorb it properly) and peptic stomach ulcers (an ulcer in your stomach lining, often caused by H. pylori infection).
+Having certain medical conditions can also increase your risk of developing stomach cancer, such as pernicious anaemia (a vitamin B12 deficiency, which occurs when your body can't absorb it properly), and peptic stomach ulcers (an ulcer in your stomach lining, often caused by H. pylori infection).

-If you've had surgery on your stomach, or to a part of your body that affects your stomach, you may be more likely to develop stomach cancer.
+If you've had stomach surgery, or surgery to a part of your body that affects your stomach, you may be more likely to develop stomach cancer.